AlexLupo5/CSC212-Term-Project/README.md

     ./gen convexHull.txt
     ```

-    Three dot files will be created named `convexHull.dot`, `convexHull2.dot`, and `convexHullGraphviz.dot`.
+    Two dot files will be created named `convexHull.dot` and `convexHullGraphviz.dot`.
 The terminal will output the Convex Hull points or an error message if it fails to construct from the txt file values.

     To produce a visualization of the convex hull, `convexHull.dot` and `convexHull2.dot` files require SFML.